Exclusive right: Property

+An exclusivity agreement (also known as a lock-out agreement) may be entered into where two parties are planning the sale of a property but have not yet reached complete agreement or concluded a contract for the sale.
+The exclusivity agreement will prevent the proposed seller from negotiating a sale with any other potential purchaser for a fixed period of time.

 Intellectual property

-Most governments recognize a bundle of exclusive rights in relation to works of authorship, inventions, and identifications of origin.
+Most jurisdictions recognize a bundle of exclusive rights in relation to works of authorship, inventions, and identifications of origin.
 These rights are sometimes spoken of under the umbrella term "intellectual property."

 History and arguments

-In Anglo-Saxon property law, exclusive rights have often been the codification of pre-existing social norms with regard to land or chattels.
+In common law jurisdictions, exclusive rights have often been the codification of pre-existing social norms with regard to land or chattels.

+In the UK case of RCS v Pollard [1983], Ch 135, a claim by the legal owners of an exclusive right in relation to the records of the singer Elvis Presley against a seller of unofficial recordings was lost because selling the unofficial recordings did not interfere with the Presley estate's liberty to exercise their exclusive right.

 In continental Europe there is a view that copyrights, patents, and the like are the codification of some kind of moral right, natural right, or personality right.
-However, such arguments can only be consistently justified through instrumentalism or consequentialism, as exemplified by the reasoning inferred in Article One of the United States Constitution that copyrights and patents exist solely "To promote the Progress of Science and useful Arts."
+However, such arguments can only be consistently justified through instrumentalism or consequentialism, as exemplified by the reasoning inferred in Article One of the United States Constitution that copyrights and patents exist solely "To promote the Progress of Science and useful Arts".